Find Affordable College Courses

 Lawrence, KS

-University of Kansas landed the #9 spot in the 2023 rankings for the most popular graduate certificate film, video and photographic arts programs.
+University of Kansas did quite well in this year’s ranking of the most popular places for film, video and photographic arts students to get a graduate certificate.
+It came in at #9 on the list.
 KU is a very large public school located in the small city of Lawrence.

 Read full report on Film, Video & Photographic Arts at University of Kansas

-University of Michigan - Ann Arbor came in at #9 in this year’s edition of the Most Popular Film, Video & Photographic Arts Graduate Certificate Schools ranking.
-Located in the midsize city of Ann Arbor, U-M is a public school with a very large student population.
+With a ranking of #9, University of Michigan - Ann Arbor did quite well on this year’s most popular schools for film, video and photographic arts students working on their graduate certificate.
+Located in the medium-sized city of Ann Arbor, U-M is a public school with a fairly large student population.

 Film, Video & Photographic Arts by Region